How to Start Trading for Beginners

 Step-by-Step: Opening Your First Trading Account

-Getting started is straightforward: 1) Register with a broker through a referral link for bonus eligibility.
+Getting started is straightforward: 1) Register with a broker.
 2) Complete identity verification (passport/ID, proof of address).
 3) Choose your account type — Standard STP is best for beginners.
 4) Download MT5 and enter your login credentials.
 5) Fund your account (minimum $300-500 recommended).
 6) Start with a demo account first to practice without risking real money.
-The entire process takes about 15-30 minutes.

 Risk Management for Beginners